Invertebrates

 worm

 These are just some of the many examples of invertebrates.
 All invertebrates do not have a backbone.
 Some more examples of invertebrates include: jellyfish, horseshoe crabs, and sponges.
-Tell a parent what you know about these types of invertebrates.
+Write down what you know about these types of invertebrates.

 • Where can they be found?